himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 +++
-title  = "Setup a Runner VM for Gitlab" date   = "2019-09-02" author = "Ryan Himmelwright" image  = "img/posts/create-gitlab-runner/keep-off-rocks.jpg"
+title  = "Setup a Runner VM for Gitlab" date   = "2019-09-04" author = "Ryan Himmelwright" image  = "img/posts/create-gitlab-runner/keep-off-rocks.jpg"
-caption= "Sugar Creek Restaurant, Nags Head NC" tags   = ["Linux", "Homelab", "Git", "KVM", "DEV", "Devops", "Fedora"] draft  = "True"
+caption= "Sugar Creek Restaurant, Nags Head NC" tags   = ["Linux", "Homelab", "Git", "KVM", "DEV", "Devops", "Fedora"] draft  = "False"
 Comments = "True"
 +++

 I play around with CI/CD pipelines quite a bit, both at home and at work.
 I have mostly used Jenkins, but I wanted to see how Gitlab's CI/CD tooling has progressed over the last year.
-So, I decided to try to use Gitlab to manage the automated build and deployments for a personal project I've been working on.
+So, I decided to try to use Gitlab to manage the automated build and deployments of a personal project I've been working on.
 The first step of the process was to setup a runner my Gitlab instance could use for the builds.